 The activation stage is very critical because this first experience of the customer can dictate whether or not they will want to be your repeat customers.

-Imagine if the product is delivered on time or well-before time, wrapped beautifully in a sustainable manner using recycled products with a personalized message that gives a brief about the product’s beginnings.
+Imagine if the product is delivered on time or well-before time, wrapped beautifully using recycled products with a personalized message that explains the product’s origins.
 Wouldn’t that be a wonderful first experience that the customer is unlikely to forget anytime soon?

 Seamless Onboarding Leads to Successful Activation